Son of a Preacher Man: A Novel (2018)

 The Darcy Monologues (2017)

-All his life, William Darcy has battled high expectations from women, a result of sharing the name of the most famous literary hero in English literature.
-When he meets Lynley at a Jane Austen convention hotel, sparks fly, but an enduring flame might ignite—if he can learn from the original Mr. Darcy’s mistakes.
+All his life, Liam Darcy has battled high expectations from women, a result of sharing his name with the most famous hero in English literature.
+When he meets Lynley at a Jane Austen convention hotel, sparks fly, and an enduring flame might ignite—if he can learn from the original Mr. Darcy’s mistakes.
 Part of a 15-story anthology where Mr. Darcy has his “share of the conversation”.

 Sun-Kissed: Effusions of Summer (2015)